 Preheat oven to 180°c or gas mark 4.
 Grease and line a large loaf tin, I use loaf tin liners which are so much easier.
 In a large mixing bowl, beat the oil, soft brown sugar, and eggs until smooth.
 I used my hand mixer, but a wooden spoon works just as well.

-Stir in the lemon zest, lemon juice and the grated courgette.
+Stir in the lemon zest, lemon juice, cinnamon and the grated courgette.
 Tip in the sifted flour and bicarbonate of soda and fold in gently until it’s all mixed together well.
 Pour the cake batter into the prepared tin and bake for around one hour until risen and golden.
 If you’re not sure, insert a skewer into the centre of the cake and if it comes out clean, then it’s cooked.

 Leave the cake to cool fully on a wire rack for a few hours.
 The cake has to be fully cool before you pile the frosting on top, or it’ll melt.